-I had a very idealistic view of marriage.
-I saw hearts, everything in shades of pink, white and red, valentine’s everyday… I assumed my life would be better, stronger and more fulfilled after getting married.
+I had a very idealistic view of married life.
+In love and marriage, I saw hearts and everything in shades of pink.
+I assumed my life would be better, stronger and more fulfilled after getting married.
 I looked forward to marriage.

 I remember thinking that night about how wonderful it would be to be single, unattached, free to work, go to church, get ready in the morning without the craziness of getting 3 kids ready too.
 Asking myself, why did I want to do this?
 Couldn’t I serve God better and be more focused if I was single?

-My life wasn’t the picture of marriage and family life that I fostered when I was growing up.
+My life wasn’t the picture of love and marriage that I’d fostered when I was growing up.

 This was incredibly harder than I ever imagined.